Edmonton Pride: 1990–1998

+Edmonton Pride Festival Society era, 1999–2018

+From 1999 to 2018, the event was organized by the Edmonton Pride Festival Society, a non-profit organization, and was often held in early June each year.
+As well, the Edmonton Pride Festival Society frequently chose to designate community groups, rather than individuals, as the grand marshals of its parade; in 2012, the parade was led by the trustees of the Edmonton Public School Board, and in 2013 the event was led by the Pride Centre of Edmonton, the city's main LGBTQ2S+ community centre.

 The 2013 festival was opened with the raising of the rainbow flag at CFB Edmonton on June 7, the first time in Canadian history that the flag was flown at a military base.
 The parade on June 8 followed 102 Avenue between 107 Street and Churchill Square.
 An estimated 30,000 spectators turned out for the event.
 Performers at the parade event included singer-songwriters Rae Spoon, Jeffery Straker and Kim Kuzma.

 As of 2017, the Edmonton Pride Parade had 50,000 attendees.

-On June 9, 2018, a group of protesters from within the community temporarily stopped the parade demanding law enforcement and military members be dis-invited from the parade and future parades due to community experiences of fear and discomfort with the police.
+On June 9, 2018, a group of queer and trans Black, Indigenous, and people of colour from within the community temporarily stopped the parade, demanding law enforcement and military members be dis-invited from the parade and future parades.
+The protesters called for this demand due to community members feeling unsafe in the presence of police as well as Pride originally being a "protest against police oppression".
 After a period of negotiation between the parade organizers and protest organizers, parade organizers agreed to the requests of the protest and issued a statement that it "agreed with the demands, and that police and military members would not march in the parade until the community feels that they have taken the necessary steps for all community members to feel safe with their presence."

-The Board of Directors announced on April 10, 2019 that following the results of their vote, the 2019 Edmonton Pride Festival would not go as planned.
-They cited the "current political and social environment" would prevent them from hosting an enjoyable and safe festival.